 New England Board of Higher Education (NEBHE)

-The Southern Regional Education Board works with 16 member states to improve public education at every level, from pre-K through Ph.D.
-SREB is a nonprofit, nonpartisan organization headquartered in Atlanta.
-Member states are Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and West Virginia.
+The Southern Regional Education Board works with states and schools to improve education at every level, from early childhood through doctoral education and the workforce.
+An interstate compact and a nonprofit, nonpartisan organization based in Atlanta, SREB was created in 1948 by Southern governors and legislatures to advance education and improve the social and economic life of the region.
+SREB states are Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and West Virginia.

 Southern Regional Education Board (SREB)